-The first inequality is a simple application of Theorem \ref{thm:pricing}.
+The first inequality is a simple application of Lemmas \ref{lem:infinite} and \ref{lem:finite}, since $\widetilde{\q}$ satisfies balanced demand and we can thus apply the lemmas to the objective $\Phi_m(\cdot)$.
 The second inequality holds since any solution of the auxiliary program is a feasible solution of the elevated flow relaxation.
-In particular, since the elevated objective $\widehat{\Psi}_m(\cdot)$ is pointwise no less than the original objective $\Psi_m(\cdot)$, the corresponding constraint in the auxiliary program is tighter.
-The third inequality holds as $\q'$ is the optimal solution for the auxiliary program.
-The last inequality holds as the elevated objective $\widehat{\Phi}(\cdot)$ is pointwise no less than the original objective $\Phi(\cdot)$.
+In particular, since the elevated objective $\widehat{\Phi}(\cdot)$ is pointwise no less than the original objective $\Phi_m(\cdot)$, the corresponding constraint in the auxiliary program is tighter.
+The last inequality holds by the same argument as in Lemma~\ref{lem:state_dependent}.

 Regarding the second guarantee, we have: